Pronouns (and nouns) in English display "case" according to their function in the sentence. Their function can be:

 The following table shows the different forms for pronouns depending on case.

 In 1, Mary and I are subjects, which is why the pronoun takes the subjective case ("I").
 In 2, Mary and I are objects, which is why the pronoun takes the objective case ("me").
 An easy way to check the correct case is to try the sentence without Mary.
-Would you say "I am delighted to be here" or "Me am delighted to be here"?
-Would you say "The letter was addressed to me" or "The letter was addressed to I"?
+Would you say "I am happy to be here" or "Me am happy to be here"?
+Would you say "Ati sent the letter to me" or "Ati sent the letter to I"?